 Fly from Darwin to a remote and beautiful camp located within Aboriginal owned land, gaining spectacular views of the region.
 Spend your days exploring this pristine wilderness area which is home to more than 240 species of birds, the rare Leichardt and Frill-necked Lizard, giant Crocodile and Water Buffalo.
 Recorded on walls and inside caves in the area, are some of the most colourful, prolific and oldest examples of rock art to be found anywhere in the world.
 Most of the caves which permeate the area contain some surprises in the form of rock art, including the 50-foot long Rainbow Serpent, the bones of ancestral burials [the red ochre still visible on skulls of the tribal elders], magnificent Ghost Bats, and artefacts from ancient Aboriginal campsites.
 We have permission from the Aboriginal owners to explore these areas in the company of a guide.
 While there are few places left on Earth where one still may feel the rush of discovery, in Arnhem Land there is a possibility that one might stumble upon a new gallery of prehistoric art never before seen by outsiders.
 Arnhem Land is also one of the most exotically beautiful eco-systems on Earth.
 Its low mountains, made of porous rock, form a very easily traversed network of walkways and caves that are filled with the magic of ancient Aboriginal culture.
 In this tropical bird watcher’s paradise, accessible only by boat or foot, there are Red-winged parrots, Magpie geese, and Sulphur-crested Cockatoos, to name a few of the species that abound here.
 This is also home to the Black-footed Rock-wallaby, Dingoes, many rare plants and insects, and Crocodiles.

-Prices are per person on a twin share/double basis per 24 hour period and include all meals all tours and activities, barramundi fishing and permits to enter Arnhemland:
+Prices are per person per night on a twin share/double basis per 24 hour period and include all meals all tours and activities, barramundi fishing and permits to enter Arnhemland:

 For single supplement add AUD$375.00 per person per 24 hour period